isciences/wsim/docs/concepts/electric_power.rst

 Losses are calculated for individual power plants and then aggregated to provinces, countries, and hydrologic basins for reporting.

+Power Plant Data
+^^^^^^^^^^^^^^^^

+The electric power assessment requires a database of power plants with the following information:

+* Plant location
+* Fuel type
+* Generation capacity
+* Actual generation (where absent, this can be estimated from default factors per fuel type.)
+* Cooling type.
+In particular, the electric power assessment must know whether a given thermoelectic plant is water-cooled, whether the source of that water is seawater is freshwater, and whether a once-through cooling system is used.

+The required power plant information, with the exception of the cooling type, is available from the open-source `Global Power Plant Database <https://github.com/wri/global-power-plant-database>`_ (GPPD).
+Cooling type information can be appended to GPPD by linking against the commercial World Electric Power Plant database.
+When this information is not available, WSIM makes the following assumptions:

+* A plant is water-cooled if its declared fuel type is biomass, cogeneration, coal, nuclear, or waste.
+* A plant uses seawater as the source of its cooling if it is within 3 km of the ocean.
+* A plant uses once-through cooling if is is located within 1 km of a plant having the same fuel type in a dataset of once-through cooled plants provided by Raptis and Pfister :cite:`Raptis:2016`.

 Calculating Hydrologic Anomalies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^